myTerminal/theme-looper/README.md

 ## Usage

-*Optional:* Set the list of your favorite color themes:

-    (theme-looper-set-theme-set '(wombat tango-dark wheatgrass))

-*Optional:* Set the list of ignored themes:

-    (theme-looper-set-ignored-themes '(cobalt))

-*Optional:* Set both, in which case only the favorite themes that are not within the ones to be ignored are used.

-Set up your key-bindings:
+### Set key-bindings to switch themes like a breeze

     (global-set-key (kbd "C-|") 'theme-looper-enable-next-theme)
     (global-set-key (kbd "C-\") 'theme-looper-enable-random-theme)

+### *Optional:* Set a list of your favorite color themes:

+By specifying a particular set of themes

+    (theme-looper-set-favorite-themes '(wombat tango-dark wheatgrass))

+or using a regular expression

+    (theme-looper-set-favorite-themes-regexp "dark")

+### *Optional:* Set a list of ignored themes:

+By specifying a particular set of themes

+    (theme-looper-set-ignored-themes '(cobalt))

+or using a regular expression

+    (theme-looper-set-ignored-themes-regexp "green")

+### *Optional:* Set both

+In this case, only the favorite themes that are not within the ones to be ignored are used.

+### More

+If you want to reset your color-theme preferences, simply use

+    (theme-looper-reset-themes-selection)

-Optional: Set additional customization to be applied after every theme switch:
+You can set some script to be run after every theme switch

-    (theme-looper-set-customizations 'my-func)
+    (theme-looper-set-post-switch-script 'my-func)

+## Acknowledgments

+Thanks to [protonpopsicle](https://github.com/protonpopsicle), [zombiefungus](https://github.com/zombiefungus) and [romildo](https://github.com/romildo) for their valuable inputs to suggest changes and enhancements.